jasonkuo41/CellWars.Threading.AsyncLock/README.md

 This is an async-compatible counterpart of `lock` in C#.

 It not only provides the ability to lock an async-await block but also provides features like re-entrant; meaning you can re-acquire and lock the same lock again without suffering dead-lock or any other consequences, not even performance degradation.

+> Note : We still recommend using pure `lock` if your code does not involve any asynchronous calls, as it's proven to be working wonderfully and is faster then using AsyncLock or any other implementation

 You can read the `#Theory` for further understanding of how this is achieved.